BenBals/mount-doom/README.md

 # Mount Doom
 By Armin Wells, Ben Bals, Davis Issac, Jonas Schmidt, Katrin Casel, Leo Wendt, Niko Hastrich, Otto Kißig, Robin Wersich, Sebastian Angrick, and Theresa Hradilak.

+Mount Doom is an exact solver for directed feedback vertex set.

+We approach this problem by first exhaustively applying a set of reduction rules to obtain a potentially smaller kernel.
+In order to find a minimum DFVS on this remaining kernel, we solve a series of derived Vertex Cover instances.

+It was created as part of Hasso Plattner Institute's participation of the [2022 PACE Challenge](https://pacechallenge.org/2022/).

 [Hasso Plattner Institute](https://hpi.de) / Uni Potsdam
 [mount-doom@lists.myhpi.de](mailto:mount-doom@lists.myhpi.de)